Recruit CRM

 3. Increase SEO Visibility for Career Pages

-Many companies rely heavily on recruiters when attracting top talent, but neglect other methods of r
+Many companies rely heavily on recruiters when attracting top talent, but neglect other methods of reaching out to candidates.

 One of these methods is Search Engine Optimization (SEO)(opens in a new tab).